uhasker/large-language-models-for-software-engineers/src/06-structured-output-tools-and-agents.md

 The idea is that we ask the LLM to generate a **tool call** together with the arguments.
 We then execute the requested tool call from within our code, feed the result back to the LLM, and continue the conversation as usual.

-To accomplish this, we introduce a new message role called `tool`.
+To accomplish this, the API provides a message role called `tool`.
 Specifically, the `user` message contains the original request, the `assistant` message includes only the tool call the LLM wants to execute, and the `tool` message contains the result of that tool call as produced by our code.

 Here is how a conversation including a tool call might look like: